Request for Proposals from BU Faculty

 We will review proposals and issue awards quarterly following the above submission deadlines.

-2. What is the challenge you intend to address within your work, your research question, and the anticipated impact it could have in furthering Mehrotra’s priorities?
+What is the challenge you intend to address within your work, your research question, and the anticipated impact it could have in furthering Mehrotra’s priorities?
 Please explain the high-level goals of your project in language that is accessible to a general business audience broadly interested in Mehrotra’s goals.
 Avoid field-specific jargon.
-This short description may be used on the Mehrotra website.

 The mission of the Ravi K. Mehrotra Institute for Business, Markets, and Societyis to advance research, education, and public discourse on the role business and markets do, can, and should play in creating prosperity and solving global societal challenges.
 To achieve this goal, we collaborate with many academic, business, and regulatory entities to improve the understanding of the role of business in society.